Independent Study Guidelines

 While the faculty committee will remain flexible enough to consider unusual circumstances, the following criteria will guide the evaluation of independent study proposals:

 - The quality and detail of the proposal: Proposals are usually two to four pages long.
 They must explain the project, what the student hopes to gain, and why the student deserves approval.
 Proposals should include a tentative schedule of proposed meetings, the number and titles of books to be read, the number of manuscript pages to be created and revised, and other research, reading, or writing aims.
 Proposals also should include the student’s long- and short-range goals and why those goals are important to the student at the time of the proposal.
 For example, a proposal on revision should explain why the student needs an intensive focus on revision at this particular time.
 Proposals submitted after the deadline will be rejected.
 It is strongly recommended that the student submit an early draft of the proposal to the student’s advisor, far enough in advance for the advisor to respond and for the student to revise.
 Such advance review does not guarantee approval, however.
-Email copies of final proposals are acceptable, but it is the student’s responsibility to ensure the proposal has been received by the Program Coordinator by the deadline.
+Email copies of final proposals are acceptable, but it is the student’s responsibility to ensure the proposal has been received by the independent study coordinator prior to the deadline.
+Faxed copies are also permitted.
 Proposals rejected for one semester are not automatically carried over to the next semester; students must re-submit written proposals if they want to try again.
 Students may include up to two faculty recommendations with a proposal, but recommendations are not required.

-If You Are Interested in Proposing an Independent Study
+If You Are Interested in Proposing an Independent Study:

 - Consider what you want to accomplish, how assignments might be structured, what value the project has for you, and how your project is not covered in an existing course.

 - Discuss your proposal with the prospective instructor.
 If the instructor is not a faculty member, consult the independent study coordinator.